 While we can get a piece of this interaction on Zoom, it’s not quite as rich and comforting an experience.
 Even if we do get together in a socially distanced way, there is so much we have to monitor.
 Are our masks on?
 Do we need to use more hand sanitizer?
 Are we too close?
 How much exposure has the other person had?
-This can interfere with your ability to be present in the moment and listen mindfully in a way that can soothe your loved one’s stressed out brain.
-For those of us who live alone or who can barely leave the house because you are high risk, the loneliness and disconnection is even greater.
+This can interfere with your ability to be present in the moment and listen mindfully in a way that can soothe your loved one’s stressed-out brain.
+For those of us who live alone or who can barely leave the house because you are high risk, the loneliness and disconnection are even greater.
 People in nursing homes can’t get the visitors they normally do; elderly people can’t travel to be with grandchildren; college students can't see their dorm friends or sorority sisters.

 Research on loneliness

 Research studies confirm that loneliness is bad for our physical and mental health.
-According to a meta-analysis co-authored by Julianne Holt-Lunstad, PhD, a at Brigham Young University, lack of social connection heightens health risks as much as smoking 15 cigarettes a day or having an alcohol use disorder.
+According to a meta-analysis co-authored by Julianne Holt-Lunstad, Ph.D., at Brigham Young University, lack of social connection heightens health risks as much as smoking 15 cigarettes a day or having an alcohol use disorder.
 She suggests, based on the research literature, that loneliness and social isolation are twice as harmful to physical and mental health as obesity.

 What you can do:

 What can we do to address these toxic aspects of stress associated with COVID-19?
 There are no magic bullets, but the following strategies may help protect your mental health: